miladslmz68/v2ray-box/README.md

   Visit their official repository: [**OpenWRT GitHub**](https://github.com/openwrt)

-## Disclaimer
-- This project is provided "as is" without any guarantees or warranties.
-- The creator is not responsible for any misuse, damages, or legal issues that may arise from the use of this software.
-- Users are responsible for complying with their local laws and regulations when using this project.
-- For educational purposes only.

 ## License

-This project is released under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software in compliance with the terms of the license.
+This project is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+You are free to use, modify, and distribute this software without any restrictions, including for commercial purposes.

 ### Third-Party Software Licenses